UK government plans to revamp holiday pay calculation for part-year workers

 Out-Law Guide | 01 Feb 2023 | 11:19 am | 8 min. read

 DPT applies in respect of profits arising on or after 1 April 2015.
 It is a tax in its own right and is not part of corporation tax, although in some circumstances a DPT charge can be removed if the company makes a transfer pricing adjustment in its corporation tax return.

 The current rate of DPT is 25% of the diverted profit.
 It will increase to 31% when the rate of corporation tax increases to 25% in April 2023.
-DPT is charged at a rate of 55% on ring-fence diverted profits and notional ring-fence profits in the oil sector, and this rate will remain the same same after April 2023.
-The rate differential between DPT and corporation tax means that it is expected that companies affected by DPT will seek to restructure their operations to pay more corporation tax, rather than paying DPT.
+DPT is charged at a rate of 55% on ring-fence diverted profits and notional ring-fence profits in the oil sector, and this rate will remain the same after April 2023.
+The rate differential between DPT and corporation tax means that affected companies will often seek to restructure their operations to pay more corporation tax, rather than paying DPT.